 Tapirs.
 They're very docile and shy, although they can bite when provoked.

 Averted with moose.
 They actually cause more animal-related deaths in the United States than bears, despite looking big and goofy.
+Then again, most of those deaths are from people crashing cars into them.

 Robert Wadlow was a 7+ foot boyscout at one point, and the tallest human on record in his adulthood.